Matt Perpetua, manager, Commissary Services, BMC

-Look around at Baystate Health cafés and you may find items straight from your neighborhood: dairy products and fresh fruits and vegetables from local farms, sweet selections from local bakeries, and other products from regional small businesses.
+Look around at Baystate Health cafés and you may find items straight from your neighborhood:

 The shift to buying locally grown, fresh foods began in 2007 when Baystate Health became involved with CISA (Community Involved in Sustaining Agriculture).
 More recently, Baystate Health signed the Healthy Food in Health Care pledge, which outlines steps to improve the health of patients, communities, and the environment.

 During the summer and fall months, up to 40 percent of fruits and vegetables served at Baystate Health come from western Massachusetts.
 Our Family Farms Milk and Pierce Brothers Coffee in Greenfield, Mapleline Farms and Plainville Farms in Hadley, and Your Choice Brands granola from Longmeadow are all available.

 Also, Baystate even has fresh sushi on its menu, prepared by Sekyung Jeon of Js Sushi Express of Connecticut which serves area hotels, supermarkets and hospitals.

 “Since buying locally can be more expensive, adapting menus to accommodate more local ingredients hasn’t always been easy,” explained Matt Perpetua, manager of Supply Chain and Commissary Operations, Food & Nutrition Services.
 “Paying a little more and finding ways to offset any additional cost is worth it because the quality, taste and freshness are typically better.”